denis-arruda/taskmanager/README.md

 # Task Manager API

 This project provides a simple REST API and a web interface for managing tasks.
-It's built with Spring Boot and provides endpoints for creating, retrieving, updating, and deleting tasks.
+It is built using Quarkus and provides endpoints for creating, retrieving, updating, and deleting tasks.
+Additionally, there is a corresponding implementation of this project using Spring Boot available in the `spring` branch of this repository.

 ## Prerequisites